-Students who intend to graduate must submit a Graduation Petition to the Office of the Registrar through MyNewSchool.The petition must be filed regardless of intent to attend the commencement ceremony.
-Students graduating in January should petition prior to November 1.
-Students graduating in May should petition prior to April 1.
+Students who intend to graduate must submit a Graduation Petition to the Registrar's Office through MyNewSchool.
+The petition must be filed regardless of intent to attend the commencement ceremony.
+Students graduating in January should petition online between April 1 and November 1.
+Students graduating in May should petition online between November 1 and April 1.
 Late fees may apply after these deadlines.
 See the registrar's website for details.